Imageomics/mimicry-madness/data/README.md

 ## Moth-Wasp Mimics

-`mw-metadata.csv` and `mw-nobg-metadata.csv`: metadata associated to the moths, wasps, and flies imaged by Sol Carolina Parra Santos.
+`mw-metadata.csv` and `mw-nobg-metadata.csv`: metadata associated to the moths, wasps, and flies imaged and collected in Panama by Sol Carolina Parra Santos.

 They are subdivided in two folders:
 1. `SP_raw/`: Original images, taken of pinned specimens with color standard and scalebar.
 Associated metadata file is `mw-metadata.csv`.